erichs/erichs.github.io/source/_posts/2015-07-30-what-osx-pbcopy-should-have-been.markdown

 data into and out of the general system clipboard, in practice, I never use those features.
-In fact, I sometimes find it annoying that there wasn't just one tool provided that sensed if there was data on `STDIN`, and copied it to the clipboard, and sensed if `STDOUT` was attached to a pipe or redirect, and pasted from the clipboard.
+In fact, I sometimes find it annoying that there wasn't just one tool provided that sensed if there was data on `STDIN`, and copied it to the clipboard, and pasted data appropriately from the clipboard on `STDOUT`.

 In fact, the more I thought about it, the more I thought it *should* do both.

 <!-- more -->